Find Grad Schools

 • Associate Professor

 In 2016, there was an estimated number of 67,900 jobs in the United States for Nursing Instructor or Professor.
 New jobs are being produced at a rate of 24% which is above the national average.
 The Bureau of Labor Statistics predicts 16,300 new jobs for Nursing Instructor or Professor by 2026.
-There will be an estimated 7,300 positions for Nursing Professor per year.
+The BLS estimates 7,300 yearly job openings in this field.

 undefined